helloleo-ai/webapp-react-next/README.md

-# 🌟 Modernize Next.js Admin Template 🌟
+# 🌟 Demo Dashboard 🌟

-Welcome to the **Modernize Next.js Admin Template**!
+Welcome to the **Demo Dashboard**!
 This project is built with [Next.js](https://nextjs.org/) and comes with a lot of awesome features to kickstart your admin panel development.

 ## 🚀 Getting Started